So, let’s talk about Amsterdam.

 So I went looking for herring and tried it.

-My advise to you: never listen to white folks!
+My advice to you: never listen to white folks!

 As a matter of fact, never listen to anyone who finds raw fish, pickles and onions tasty.